Regulatory takings in the United States: Legal tender cases

-Fourteenth Amendment jurisprudence
+Application of the 14th Amendment to the States

 The Fourteenth Amendment to the United States Constitution extended the protection against uncompensated takings to citizens against their own states.
 Section 1 of the Fourteenth Amendment states:

 All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.

-Early on, the federal courts began the process of gradual incorporation of the bill of rights protections into the fourteenth amendment.
+Prior to the adoption of the 14th Amendment, the Supreme Court held that the Bill of Rights did not apply to the states.
+Barron v.
+Baltimore, 32 U.S. 243 (1833).
+But in the aftermath of the Civil War, the United States adopted the 14th Amendment, which guaranteed equal protection, the privileges or immunities of citizens, and due process of law to all while the 14th Amendment did not explicitly state that the states could not infringe upon the rights of people guaranteed in the Bill of Rights, the Supreme Court began incorporating those rights, finding they applied to the states through the 14th Amendment.
+The first instance of a right in the bill of rights to be incorporated into the 14th Amendment and applied to a state was for a taking of property in Chicago, Burlington & Quincy Railroad Co. v.
+City of Chicago, 166 U.S. 226, 233-34 (1897).

 The due process clause of the fourteenth amendment has historically been a major vehicle for the increased federal judicial review of the constitutionality of state activity.
 We find early justices of the Supreme Court puzzling over this, for example, in Mugler v.
 Kansas, 123 U.S. 623 (1887):